- Places to Explore

 Annual Photographic Exhibition.
 At the Annual Photographic Exhibition, held during the third week of the month in the Bermuda Society of the Arts gallery, you can see the work of local amateur and professional photographers, including many underwater shots.
 441/292–3824. www.bsoa.bm.

 Annual Bermuda Rendezvous Bowling Tournament.
-The Annual Bermuda Rendezvous Bowling Tournament, sanctioned by the ABC and WIBC, is open to all bowlers.
+The Annual Bermuda Rendezvous Bowling Tournament, sanctioned by the ABC and WIBC and hosted by Warwick Lanes, is open to all bowlers.
 Cash prizes are awarded.
-441/236-5290.
+441/236–5290.

 Bermuda Super Senior Invitational Tennis Tournament.
 The Bermuda Super Senior Invitational Tennis Tournament is a USTA-sanctioned event held at the Coral Beach & Tennis Club in Paget.
 It's held during the second week in March.
 441/296–0834.

 Bermuda Horse & Pony Association Spring Show.
 Horse lovers can watch a range of equestrian events when the two-day Bermuda Horse & Pony Association Spring Show comes to the National Equestrian Centre in Devonshire Parish in the middle of the month.
-441/234-0485. www.bef.bm.
+Check the website for a full 2014 event schedule.
+441/234–0485. www.bef.bm.

 Bermuda Squash Masters.
-The Bermuda Squash Masters, held at the end of March or the beginning of April, attracts the world's top 31 ranked players, along with (usually) one "wild-card" Bermudian player.
-It's considered a grand-slam event by many of the players. www.bermudasquash.com.
+The Bermuda Squash Masters, held at the end of March or the beginning of April, attracts the world's top ranked players, along with (usually) one "wild-card" Bermudian player.
+It's considered a grand-slam event by many of the players; visit the BSRA (Bermuda Squash Racquets Association) website for information on entry fees and scheduling. www.bermudasquash.com.

 Bermuda International Film Festival.
-Starting in late March, the prestigious Bermuda International Film Festival shows dozens of independent feature, documentary, and short films from around the world, awarding prizes in four categories.
+In April, the prestigious Bermuda International Film Festival shows dozens of independent feature, documentary, and short films from around the world, awarding prizes in four categories.
 In addition to seven days of screenings, you can expect panel discussions, parties, and popcorn.
-441/293-3456. www.biff.bm.
+441/293–3456. www.biff.bm.

 Palm Sunday Walk.
 The Palm Sunday Walk is an annual 5- to 8-mi stroll sponsored by the Bermuda National Trust.
 Following a different route each year, the event allows thousands of walkers to access private properties that would otherwise be off-limits.
 441/236–6483. www.bnt.bm.